Staff & Directors

 Community Development Manager

-Tina Morrow: Tina has joined us as Community Development Manager.
+Tina has joined us as Community Development Manager.
 She has lived in the Highlands for 23 years and has worked in the voluntary sector for twenty years.
 Tina has a range of experience supporting local communities and has worked with communities across Scotland to develop services that meet their needs.
+She is currently on sick leave, and we all wish her a speedy and full recovery.

-Kara Scott: Originally from Elgin, Kara moved to Inverness in 2019.
-Previously, she lived in Fort William where she completed an Honours degree in Marine and Coastal Tourism.
-It was during this time she found a passion for sustainable community development, which led her to complete her MSc degree in Sustainable Rural Development in October 2022.
-Whilst studying, she completed a 6 month contract as Net Zero Officer with Thurso Community Development Trust.
+Originally from Elgin, Kara moved to Inverness in 2019, having previously lived in Fort William where she completed an Honours degree in Marine and Coastal Tourism.
+It was during this time she developed a strong interest in sustainable community development, which led her to complete an MSc in Sustainable Rural Development in October 2022.
+Kara joined Soirbheas in 2022 and brings a passion for supporting communities to thrive through sustainability and local empowerment.
+She is also a Director at the Moray Firth Coastal Partnership and volunteers regularly as a befriender with Glens Befriending.
+Kara has stepped up as interim Manager whilst Tina is on sick leave.

 Glens Befriending Co-ordinator